 These days, the demand for electrical systems technicians is high.
 Cable companies, auto diagnostic shops, factories, and numerous other types of businesses rely on experienced and knowledgeable electrical systems technicians to keep their equipment up and running.

-If you're considering a career as an electrical systems technician, there are some things you'll want to know before you enroll in a formal training program.
+If you're considering a career in STEM as an electrical systems technician, there are some things you may want to know before you enroll in a formal training program.

 Typical job responsibilities for an electrical systems technician can vary greatly depending on the specific industry in which you're working.